nmaupu/gonaomi/README.md

 # GoNaomi

-Command line tool to run Sega Naomi games written in Go.
+Command line tool and server to run Sega Naomi games onto a NetDimm written in Go.

 # Usage